maxxiimo/the-front-end-manifesto/mobile-foundation.md

 ##### Target

-Before we write our own media queries we need to determine what screen sizes we will target.
-Since most applications are consumed by desktop computers/laptops, tablet devices, and smart phones, we'll target these major groups right from the get-go, but loosely, i.e. not every single possible dimension within each group, but more of an average dimension for the group.
+Before we write our own media queries we need to determine what screen sizes our media queries will target.
+I'm going to make the assumption that our audience uses desktop computers/laptops, tablet devices, and smart phones, but not televisions or anything else for that matter.
+I'm making this assumption to give us something to work with, but you should check your Web logs!

-Here are some references for device dimensions:
+So what dimensions should we use?
+Here are some references for this:

 - [Tired of Hunting][]
 - [Mobile screen size trends][Trends]

 After reviewing the dimensions we will settle on: 320, 480, 768, 1024, and 1400px.
 Lets break this down to understand why.
+In the ResponsiveDesign.is website under [Defining Breakpoints][] the section begins...

+> Breakpoints are the point a which your sites content will respond to provide the user with the best possible layout to consume the information.
+>
+> When you first begin to work with Responsive Design you will define your breakpoints at the exact device widths that you are looking to target.
+Most often these are the smart phone (usually the iPhone at 320px and 480px), the tablet (usually the iPad at 768px and 1024px) and finally anything above 1024px.
+>
+> WRONG!
+>
+> I hope I didn't hurt your feelings but seriously, you're approaching this in the wrong way.

+Ha ha!
+Something to keep in mind.
+I like this thinking, and i also like the examples given:

+[media queries for common device breakpoints][breakpoints]

 ##### @media Rules

-[media queries for common device breakpoints][breakpoints]

 #### Conditional Loading